Simultaneous deformations of algebras and morphisms via derived brackets: Applications to Lie theory

 \section{Applications to Lie theory}

-In this section we apply the machinery developed in the previous section to instances in Lie theory.
-For the examples we threat here, procedures to recover the $\li[1]$-algebras governing simultaneous deformations are known \cite{MV}\cite{FMY}, but often are not exhibited in explicit form in the literature.
+We apply now the machinery developed above to instances in Lie theory.
+For the examples we treat here, procedures to recover the $\li[1]$-algebras governing simultaneous deformations are known \cite{FMY}, but often are not exhibited in explicit form in the literature.
 Using our machinery, we make the $\li[1]$-algebras structures quite explicit.
 The results of \S \ref{sec:lamorf} recover a theorem in \cite{FMY}.
-We mention further that the results we obtained \S \ref{sec:subalg} have been recently extended by Ji from the setting of Lie algebras to that of Lie algebroids \cite{Ji}.
+We mention further that the results we obtained in \S \ref{sec:subalg} have been recently extended by Ji from the setting of Lie algebras to that of Lie algebroids \cite{Ji}.